jvdcrabben/amazon-creators-api-php/README.md

 Amazon's official PHP SDK for the Creators API strictly requires **PHP 8.1 or higher** and forces a heavy footprint of external Composer dependencies (such as modern Guzzle environments).

-For production environments locked into **PHP 7.x**, or legacy systems where adding large dependency trees isn't viable, the official SDK cannot be used.
+For production environments locked into **PHP 7.x**, or legacy systems where adding large dependency trees isn't viable, neither the official SDK nor other third-party SDKs can be used.
 This was the case for [World History Encyclopedia](https://www.worldhistory.org), for which we initially created this library since using the old Product Advertising API for over 17 years.

 This repository provides a **single-file, zero-dependency alternative** built entirely on native PHP `cURL` functions.
 It is fully backwards-compatible with PHP 7 while perfectly mapping the modern structural requirements of the Amazon Creators API.